Ju1-js/discord-webhook/README.md

 # discord-webhook

-A discord webhook implementation for the stable-diffusion webui by AUTOMATIC1111
+A discord webhook implementation for the [stable-diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) by [AUTOMATIC1111](https://github.com/AUTOMATIC1111).